tad-lispy/springs/README.md

 A `Spring` value is a model of a mass attached to a spring.
 The spring is anchored to a moving `target`.
 The mass is constant (1).

-As the spring is animated, it's center of mass moves according to the forces acting on in and its momentum.
+As the spring is animated, its center of mass moves according to the forces acting on in and its momentum.
 Because the target can be moved while the mass is in motion, the spring is a good driver for animations that can smoothly transition one into another based on events that happen during the animation.

 The `value` represents the current position of the mass.
 It is re-calculated (together with velocity) by `animate` function and can be retrived with `value` function.

 The `strength` is how strongly the spring pulls toward target.
 It is also called the stiffness but I find the former term more intuitive.

-The `dampness` is how resistant the spring is to change in it's stretch (both stretching out and contracting in).
+The `dampness` is how resistant the spring is to change in its stretch (both stretching out and contracting in).
 If dumpness is low relative to strength, then the animation will end in long period of vibration around the target value - in other words lowering dumpness will increase wobbliness.
-Setting dumpness to 0 will result in something like a sine wave oscillator (but it's not advise to depend on it's accuracy).
+Setting dumpness to 0 will result in something like a sine wave oscillator (but it's not advised to depend on its accuracy).

 Target is the value toward which the mass is pulled.
 Typically the spring will start in an equilibrium position (i.e. value == target) and later on (due to an event) the target will be changed and the value will follow according to the strength and dampness of the spring.